anishrenfos/docs-1/installation.md

 ### Server Requirements

-The Laravel framework has a few system requirements.
+The Lavalite CMS has a few system requirements.
+Of course, all of these requirements are satisfied by the Laravel [Homestead](/docs/{{version}}/homestead) virtual machine, so it's highly recommended that you use Homestead as your local Laravel development environment.

 <div class="content-list" markdown="1">
 - PHP >= 5.5.9
 - OpenSSL PHP Extension
 - PDO PHP Extension
 - Mbstring PHP Extension
 - Tokenizer PHP Extension
 </div>

 <a name="install-laravel"></a>